KamilaHase/MS1---International-Open-Preschool/README.md

 - Getting around - could be connected to Google Calendar
 - Contact page - the validation could be more playfull such as "Looks good" / "Please provide a valid email"
 - Contact page - viewer would see the whole screen when opening page, failed to put pictures to the left side of the text
-- in general more moving features could be implemented to bring more playful feeling
+- In general more moving features could be implemented to bring more playful feeling

 ## Technologies Used
 (credit: https://github.com/Code-Institute-Solutions/SampleREADME)